 News, Events and Awards

-D-WiP will be hosting their fourth conference 24–25 March 2017, “Critical Philosophies of Life,” with a keynote address to be given by Dr. Cynthia Willett (Emory).
+D-WiP hosted their fourth conference 24–25 March 2017, “Critical Philosophies of Life,” with a keynote address given by Dr. Cynthia Willett (Emory).
 More information can be found on D-WiP’s page.

 Recent Dissertation Defenses

 James Taylor, “Techno-Racism: Heidegger’s Philosophy of Technology and Critical Philosophies of Race,” Director: Prof. George Yancy.
 14 November 2016.